bgates/axis-and-allies/README.md

 different types of combat (normal, amphib(?), strat bomb, shore bombard) could be accounted for by placing a _mission_ prop on units in unitsFrom; when a unit gets committed to a type of combat, it gets a mission assigned

+roll for combat: player rolls, opponent rolls also establishes that something irreversible has happened